TaylorDarneille/SEIRFX818/05-node-express/00readme-1/01intro-to-express/01organization.md

 ## Controllers & Express Router

-Controllers become important organizational tools when you start making apps with several views, so let's create a few more views.
+Controllers become important organizational tools when you start making apps with several views, so let's organize the routs/views we have into two sections.

-_**1.**_ Inside the `views` folder, create a `faves` folder and move your `foods.ejs` and `animals.ejs` files into it.
+_**1.**_ Inside the `views` folder, create a `love-it` folder and move your `foods.ejs` and `animals.ejs` files into it.

 _**2.**_ Inside the `views` folder, create a `hates` folder that also contains a `foods.ejs` file and an `animals.ejs` file, but design these views to display your least favorite foods and animals.